Molly Cake

 How to ensure a good rise

-Traditionally sponge cakes are known using whipped eggs to give them rise.
-Some also are enriched egg yolks and butter/cream/oil.
+Traditionally sponge cakes are known for using whipped eggs to give them rise.
+Some also are enriched egg yolks and butter/cream/oil/milk.
 It’s common for sponge cakes to not use a leavening agent but the more fat that is added to a batter, the more it’s weighed down.
 Unfortunately it’s quite easy to deflate the eggs when mixing in the rest of the ingredients and without baking soda or baking powder, you’ll end up with a flat dense cake if that happens.

 Molly cake is a bit more sensitive and higher in fat than other sponge cakes, similar to chiffon, so it does use a little baking powder to give a lift.
 However you still want to make sure you’re incorporating enough air into the batter to give it that airy texture.

-So there’s two ways to stabilize the meringue and ensure that it doesn’t deflate completely when adding in the heavy cream and flour.
-The first way is to gently cook the eggs and the sugar over a bain marie (double boiler), whisking until the sugar is fully dissolved.
+- The first way is to gently cook the eggs and the sugar over a bain marie (double boiler), whisking until the sugar is fully dissolved.
 Then beat it until it’s super thick and the mixture ribbons off the whisk.

-The second way, my preferred way, is to beat the egg whites with the sugar separately (not as traditional but same ingredients, more consistent results), until it forms a super fluffy meringue with stuff peaks.
+- The second way, my preferred way, is to beat the egg whites with the sugar separately (not as traditional but same ingredients, more consistent results), until it forms a super fluffy meringue with stiff peaks.
 Then when adding the rest of the ingredients, I continue with the mixer instead of folding by hand.

 Ingredients & Substitutions